CarlSargunar/Umbraco-Docker-Workshop/2-Workshop-Database.md

 ## 1.1 Create a container for the database server

 ***Action:***
-- Create a new folder in your copy of the repostory called **Workshop**.
+- Create a new folder in your copy of the repostory called **Working**.
-- Ensure your Visual Studio Code terminal is in the new **Workshop** folder.
+- Ensure your Visual Studio Code terminal is in the new **Working** folder.
-- In your Workshop folder, create a new folder called **UmbData**.
+- In your Working folder, create a new folder called **UmbData**.
 - In that folder, create a blank file in the UmbData folder called **Dockerfile**.

 This will folder and the associated Dockerfile will define the database container, the image to use, and the ports it exposes and also describe the configuration we will use with that database container.